icann/rdap-conformance-tool/docs/2024_gtld/response/domain.md

   "message": "The notice for RDDS Inaccuracy Complaint Form does not have a link to the complaint form."
 }
 ```
-5. With the link object above, validate that it contains a rel property that is a string of “help”.
+5. Test case [-46705](#id-testCase-46705){ #id-testCase-46705 }: With the link object above, validate that it contains a rel property that is a string of “help”.
 ```json
 {
   "code": -46705,